-EU students who do not have a Dutch Master degree yet: students will pay the Dutch statutory tuition fee directly to the University (more or less 2.000 euros per academic year, therefore circa 3.000 euros for the whole programme).
+EU students studying in Hanze UAS who do not have a Dutch Master degree yet: students will pay the Dutch statutory tuition fee directly to Hanze UAS (circa 3.500 euros for the whole programme).
 To guarantee registration, selected students by Hanze UAS will have to pay a deposit fee (2.000 euros for EU students)) to EUREC upon reception of the offer letter.
 This deposit will be reimbursed at the end of October to students who joined the course.

 Additional administrative fees can be asked directly by the partnering Universities.

 Non-EU students should also be aware that payment of a visa and a financial guarantee is necessary for entrance to the Netherlands.
 For detailed information about non-EU students applying to Hanze UAS, please visit: https://www.hanze.nl/eng/study-at-hanze/studying-in-the-netherlands/immigration

 If your participation in the programme is conditional upon your receiving financial support, please indicate this clearly in the application form.

 All documents are to be uploaded at the bottom of the application form.
 The attaching of files is a simple process: nominate the file you want to upload by clicking on the “Browse” button next to the text field labeled with the nature of the requested document.
 Navigate to the document on the local hard drive and click “Open” and select it.
 Only one document can be uploaded per field.
 If you need to upload several document, you have to merge them into a single one before uploading them.
 If you lack one of the requested documents, please indicate in your application form an approximate date at which you will be able to provide it.
 You can then submit your application and send the document later via email to EUREC.